-Eric Margolis is a Sociologist and Associate Professor retired from The Hugh Downs School of Human Communication at Arizona State University.
-He is Past-President of the International Visual Sociology Association.
+Eric Margolis is a sociologist and Associate Professor retired from The Hugh Downs School of Human Communication at Arizona State University.
+He is Past-President of the International Visual Sociology Association and The Sociology of Education Association Conference.

 Mary Romero's New Books